dhinesh250517/7-A--DESIGN-AND-ANALYSIS-OF-HORN-ANTENNA-USING-CST-MICROWAVE-STUDIO/README.md

 **Conclusion**

 From this Experiment we have Designed a Horn-antenna which is Operating at a frequency of 5.5 GHz,from this we have Found the S11 C/s,Directivity and Radiation Pattern.
 From which we found that the Directivity to be near 15

+**RESULT

+Thus the polar pattern and the gain of a waveguide horn antenna and parabolic antenna was measured and plotted.

+Beamwidth of parabolic antenna :  20